 Protecting Public Health and the Environment

-Because environmental law can be complex and the companies who cause these hazards often have excellent attorneys and a lot of money available for fighting claims, those who suffer contamination of their property or adverse health conditions caused by exposure to environmental hazards need representation by an environmental litigation lawyer at Napoli Shkolnik, PLLC.
+Because environmental law can be complex and the companies which cause these hazards often have excellent attorneys and near limitless financial resources with which to fight claims, those who suffer contamination of their property or adverse health conditions caused by exposure to environmental hazards need representation by Paul J. Napoli or another environmental litigation lawyer at Napoli Shkolnik, PLLC.
 You can trust our experience and commitment to our clients.

 A current focus of our law firm is the representation of people with health conditions related to environmental hazards from natural gas and oil exploration, including those affected by water well or property contamination by natural gas migration and hydraulic fracturing-related toxins.
-We are also representing people suffering environmental cancer or other illnesses related to radiation exposure, such as residents near the Nuclear Fuel Services facility in Erwin, TN.
+We also represent people suffering from environmental cancer or other illnesses related to radiation exposure, such as residents near the Nuclear Fuel Services facility in Erwin, TN.

 Nuclear Fuel Plant Lawsuits